Disrupted Icons

 About the exhibition

 Disrupted Icons (The Maternal Gaze) is the result of a collaboration between visual artist Lucy Cade and sound artist Eleanor Turner.
 Their work questions and celebrates modern motherhood, stressing the necessity for reinvention alongside traditional or religious expectations of ‘Mother and Child’.
 Lucy and Eleanor have archived the show here, but it continues to evolve.
-The starting point for the project in 2022was the opening ‘Chapel Scene’ of Andrei Tarkovsky’s film ‘Nostalgia’.
+The starting point for the project in 2022 was the opening ‘Chapel Scene’ of Andrei Tarkovsky’s film ‘Nostalgia’.
 See below to watch the clip of the film, complete with a sample of Eleanor's soundscape.

 The project deep-dives into religious iconography, combined with references to the artists’ lives: in particular, Cade’s work is filtered through the trauma of her own experiences of post-natal psychosis.
 Turner’s soundscape samples birdsong (referencing the Tarkovsky scene and the associated symbology of birds) and her harp playing in a sonic exploration of what it means to be a mother today: heart rate monitors play alongside the creative sounds of Cade’s studio.
 A feast for the eyes and ears, the show will appeal to all ages and genders.